Go to site main page,

 Totalitarian Communism, initially linked to the USSR, sought state control of all aspects of life in the 1950s, 1960s, and into the 1970s, precipitating widespread famines and conducting destructive campaigns to stamp out all traces of the pre-industrial past.
 By the end of a decade of mob violence in the "Great Proletarian Cultural Revolution" (1966-1976), such policies (and the government itself) had been largely discredited.

 A more realistic and less invasive, if still authoritarian, leadership emerged.
 In the decades from 1980 onwards it was impressively successful in converting China into an industrial state with world-wide economic and political influence, accomplished in part through massive exports, especially to the United States.
-As the government has felt more secure and the economic level of the population has risen, many Chinese cultural traditions attacked during the earlier decades of period 23 re-acquired their prior respectability and even became objects of pride.
+As the government felt more secure and the economic level of the population rose, many Chinese cultural traditions attacked during the earlier decades of period 23 re-acquired their prior respectability and even became objects of pride.
+By the teens and twenties of the XXIst century, however, the government became more restrictive once more, resulting in more restricted economic development and a deterioration of daily life.

-Since its founding, the government of the PRC has claimed to be the only legal government of all of China, including Táiwān and Tibet, but excluding independent ("outer") Mongolia (formerly claimed by the ROC).
+Since its founding, the government of the PRC has claimed to be the only legal government of all of China, including Táiwān and Tibet, but excluding independent ("outer") Mongolia (claimed as Chinese during periods 21 and 22).
 The United States, like nearly all countries, officially agrees with this position.

 Wikipedia Link